ten-protocol/go-ten/design/Events_design.md

 #### Implementation

 1. The Obscuro `Subscription` call, and the `Event query` call must take a list of signed owning accounts.
-Each account must be signed with the latest viewing key( to prevent someone from asking random events, just to leak info).
+Each account must be signed with the latest viewing key (to prevent someone from asking random events, just to leak info).
 The call will fail if there are no viewing keys for all those accounts.

    Note: This is possible because the subscription call is implemented on Obscuro, and made by the wallet_extension, so it doesn't have to be compatible with Ethereum.
-For our RPC client it would an authenticated subscription.
+For our RPC client it will be an authenticated subscription.

 2. The "Obscuro Host" is responsible in setting up the subscriptions and dispatching the events it receives from the enclave.

-3. Upon ingesting a rollup included in a block, the enclave runs all the usual filtering logic on this event, and determines if there is any subscription that requested it.
+3. Upon ingesting a rollup included in a block, the enclave runs all the usual filtering logic on each emitted event, and determines if there is any subscription that requested it.